 Massage and Muscle Atrophy

-Researchers at the University of Kentucky have been awarded a $2.1 million grant to study the potential for massage to aid in recovery of muscle mass and reduce muscle atrophy.
-Researcher Esther Esther Dupont-Versteegden in the University’s College of Health Sciences (CHS) and her colleague Tim Butterfield have been studying how massage can aid in the recovery of muscle mass and reduce muscle atrophy in people who are unable to exercise possibly due to a recent surgery or illness.
+Researchers at the University of Kentucky have been awarded a $2.1 million grant to study the potential for massage to aid in the recovery of muscle mass and reduce muscle atrophy.
+Researcher Esther Esther Dupont-Versteegden in the University’s College of Health Sciences (CHS) and her colleague Tim Butterfield have been studying how massage can aid in the recovery of muscle mass reduce muscle atrophy in people who are unable to exercise, possibly due to recent surgery or illness.
 These individuals can lose as much as three percent of their muscle mass per week in the absence of exercise.
 The researchers propose that massage may stave off atrophy because massage mimics the effect of exercise by sending signals to the muscle to begin protein synthesis.
 Read more

 Infant Massage and Substance-Addicted Mothers

-A study “Blended infant massage-parenting enhancing program on recovering substance-abusing mothers’ parenting stress, self-esteem, depression, maternal attachment and mother-infant interaction” found that women with substance abuse problems who attended a parenting class that included lessons on infant massage resulted in significantly reduced parenting stress, as well as decreased symptoms of depression.
+A study “Blended infant massage-parenting enhancing program on recovering substance-abusing mothers’ parenting stress, self-esteem, depression, maternal attachment, and mother-infant interaction” found that women with substance abuse problems who attended a parenting class that included lessons on infant massage resulted in significantly reduced parenting stress, as well as decreased symptoms of depression.
 Read more

 Massage and back pain

-More than 50 percent of those who participated in the study experienced clinically meaningful improvements in their low back pain with disability, according to one of the coauthors of the study, Niki Munk.
+More than 50 percent of those who participated in the study experienced clinically meaningful improvements in their low back pain with a disability, according to one of the coauthors of the study, Niki Munk.
 She added, “While the study results are promising, much more work needs to be done.
 The fact of the matter is that chronic lower back pain is very complex and often requires a maintenance-type approach versus a short-term intervention option."
 Read more